-The Royal British Legion Centre for Blast Injury Studies (CBIS) at Imperial College London is offering two 3.5-years, fully-funded PhD studentships for the academic year 2018-2019.
-This studentship is available to students from all around the world.
+The Royal British Legion Centre for Blast Injury Studies (CBIS) at Imperial College London is offering two 3.5-years, fully-funded Ph.D. studentships for the academic year 2019-2020.

 Imperial College London is a public research university located in London, United Kingdom.
 Its founder, Prince Albert, envisioned an area composed of the Victoria and Albert Museum, Natural History Museum, Royal Albert Hall, and the Imperial Institute.

 - Home and EU candidates who meet the College’s Ph.D. program entry requirements are eligible to apply.

 - Entry onto the Ph.D. program requires an undergraduate degree at 2:1 level or higher and, normally, a master’s degree with merit or higher (or non-UK equivalents) in engineering, or any of the physical sciences or mathematics.